-Internal Test Image Generator" on page 77.
-Set up the other components of the imaging system such as light sources, camera mounts, optics, encoders, trigger sources, etc. Test with CamExpert.
+- Set the Linea GigE to internal test pattern; see Internal Test Image Generator. - Set up the other components of the imaging system such as light sources, camera mounts, optics, encoders, trigger sources, etc. Test with CamExpert.

 Installation

 Note: to install Sapera LT and the GigE Vision package, logon to the workstation as an administrator or with an account that has administrator privileges.